SaiDarshan2003/rnn-stock-price-prediction/README.md

 ### STEP 2:

-load the stock dataset
+Load the stock dataset

 ### STEP 3:

-fit the model and then predict
+Fit the model and then predict

 ## PROGRAM